pillarwallet/x/src/apps/README.md

 #### The guide below will show you how to get started developing an app.
 If you have any questions or need support, please get in touch with us via [Discord](https://discord.gg/6MKAy7gv4P) or [Telegram](https://t.me/pillarxdevelopers).

 > [!CAUTION]
 > We do not accept any app submissions that ultimately result in an iframe tag being rendered!
-This compromises the security of the PillarX ecosystem as the content inside of an iframe can be changed anytime to something deceptive and it is not a chance we are willing to take.
+This compromises the security of the PillarX ecosystem as the content inside of an iframe can be changed anytime to something deceptive and it is not a risk we are willing to take.
 Any app submissions that result in this will not be accepted.

 ✨ PillarX apps are simply a base React component, which can include other React components to build out a user interface.
 In the directory for your own app, you can include other React component files, assets and more that are needed for your app.